mpatajac/jillc/README.md

 ## Setup

 ### Pre-built
-TODO: link to a released pre-built exe/binary
+You can find a pre-built Windows executable in the latest [release](https://github.com/mpatajac/jillc/releases).

 ### Manual